chenjshnn/chenjshnn.github.io/index.md

 ### News {#news}
+- [2026-06] Our paper "Confidence vs. Competence: Misalignment in Judgment and Performance for Agentic Software Repair" is just accepted by TOSEM 2026. <br />
-- [2026-04] Our paper "From Exploration to Revelation: App-Level Context-Aware Deceptive Pattern Detection for Mobile Applications" is just accepted by TOSEM 2026. <br />
+- [2026-04] Our paper "From Exploration to Revelation: App-Level Context-Aware Deceptive Pattern Detection for Mobile Applications" is accepted by TOSEM 2026. <br />
 - [2026-02] Invited to be a Program Committee at ICSE2027. <br />
 - [2026-01] Invited to be a Program Committee at ASE2026. <br />
 - [2025-11] I just get promoted to be a senior research scientist at CSIRO's Data61.
 Cheers!  <br />